 Family Caregiving for Older People

-Family caregivers play a key role in caring for chronically ill older people ( Care Providers: Family and Friends).
+Family caregivers play a key role in caring for chronically ill older people.
 Although neighbors and friends may help, about 80% of help in the home (physical, emotional, social, and economic) is provided by family caregivers.
 Family caregivers can often delay or even prevent the need for care in residential care facilities.

 Although society tends to view family members as having a responsibility to care for one another, the limits of such obligations vary among cultures, families, and individual family members.
 The willingness of family members to provide care may be bolstered by supportive services (for example, technical assistance in learning new skills, counseling services, and family mental health services) and supplemental services (for example, personal care such as assistance with grooming, feeding, and dressing, as well as home health care, adult day care, and meals programs).
 Supplemental services may be provided on a regular schedule or as respite care for a few hours or days.

 Changes in demographics and social values have reduced the number of family members available to care for impaired older relatives.
 These changes include the following:

 Increased life span: As a result, the population of the very old has been increasing.
 Thus, their children, who are potential caregivers, are likely to be old also.

 Delayed procreation: Combined with increased life span, this delay has created a sandwich generation of caregivers who care simultaneously for their children and their parents.

 Increasing mobility of society and the increased divorce rate: Families are more likely to be geographically separated, and family ties may be weakened.
 Nonetheless, 80% of people 65 or older live within 20 minutes of one child.